-The subcommand data1.txt identifies the data set that you want analyzed.
-The gray underbar () is a required space.
-Do not type the underbar itself.
+The command line argument datal.txt identifies the data set that you want analyzed.
+(There is a space between the command and each argument and the ">".
 The pipe > tells SyncCalc to make an output file instead of printing to the screen, and newout.txt is a sample name for an output file.
-The data and output files are created in ASCII, and the extension .txt in the files names is required.
-When the computation is finished and the output file is created, SyncCalc returns the DOS prompt.
+The data and output files are text files and employing the extension.txt is highly recommended.
+When the computation is finished and the output file is created (beware - it will overwrite the file if it exists), and SyncCalc returns the DOS prompt.